Old Chinese: Script

-Each character of the script represented a single Old Chinese word.
-Most scholars believe that these words were monosyllabic, though some have recently suggested that a minority of them had minor presyllables.
-The development of these characters follows the same three stages that characterized Egyptian hieroglyphs, Mesopotamian cuneiform script and the Maya script.
+Each character of the script represented a single Old Chinese morpheme, originally identical to a word.
+Most scholars believe that these words were monosyllabic.
+William Baxter and Laurent Sagart propose that some words consisted of a minor syllable followed by a full syllable, as in modern Khmer, but still written with a single character.
+The development of characters to signify the words of the language follows the same three stages that characterized Egyptian hieroglyphs, Mesopotamian cuneiform script and the Maya script.

 Some words could be represented by pictures (later stylized) such as 日 rì 'sun', 人 rén 'person' and 木 mù 'tree, wood', by abstract symbols such as 三 sān 'three' and 上 shàng 'up', or by composite symbols such as 林 lín 'forest' (two trees).

 About 1,000 of the oracle bone characters, nearly a quarter of the total, are of this type, though 300 of them have not yet been deciphered.

 Though the pictographic origins of these characters are apparent, they have already undergone extensive simplification and conventionalization.

 Evolved forms of most of these characters are still in common use today.

 Next, words that could not be represented pictorially, such as abstract terms and grammatical particles, were signified by borrowing characters of pictorial origin representing similar-sounding words (the "rebus strategy"):